City · Turkey · Europe

 Visa Information

-Travelers from the EU, US, UK, Australia, and many other countries can enter Turkey visa-free for up to 90 days within a 180-day period.
-However, entry requirements can change, so verify the latest entry requirements before travel.
-It is also recommended to have a passport valid for at least six months beyond your planned stay.
-For the most accurate and up-to-date information, check the official Turkish government websites or consult with the nearest Turkish embassy or consulate.
+As of the latest update, travelers from the EU, US, UK, Australia, and Canada can enter Turkey visa-free for up to 90 days within a 180-day period for tourism purposes.
+However, it is crucial to verify the most current entry requirements directly with the Turkish government or your local embassy before traveling, as visa policies can change.
+Additional documentation such as a return ticket and proof of sufficient funds may be required.
+Ensure that your passport is valid for at least six months beyond your intended stay.
+For the most accurate and up-to-date information, check the official Turkish government websites or your country's foreign travel advisory service.

 Safety